jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-Like `imports`, `modules` loads Python modules into the namespace in which your templates are evaluated, except that it imports all of the names that the module exports.
+Like `imports`, `modules` loads Python modules into the namespace in which your code and question templates are evaluated, except that it imports all of the names that the module exports.
 The example above is equivalent to running the following Python code:

 {% highlight python %}
 from datetime import *